Enter keyword and hit enter

 We offered all residents the opportunity to consult with us about rent setting and we will continue to do this annually.

 Providing value for money is really important to us and we work hard with our partners to try to balance the cost of services with affordability.
-Similarly to rent, setting service charges has been difficult this year due to the cost-of-living crisis and surge in fuel costs.
+Similarly to rent, setting service charges has been difficult this year due to the cost-of-living crisis and fuel costs.

 Service charges are an analysis of the actual costs to provide each service, and they are adjusted to reflect our best estimate of the cost in the following charging period.